Feastio

 Floor mosaic

-The location, practically in the shadow of a busy highway, struck me as a bit odd initially; however, the building pre-dates much of what we see around it today.
+Magnolia Table is just off Interstate 35, about an eight-minute drive south of the Silos in downtown Waco.
+The location, practically in the shadow of a busy highway, initially struck me as a bit odd; however, the building predates much of what we see around it today.

-A Texas Historic Landmark plaque at the entrance tells the story:
+A Texas Historic Landmark plaque at the entrance tells the story.

 The first Elite Cafe opened in downtown Waco in 1919 and was acquired by the Greek immigrant Colias family in 1920.
 The Colias brothers opened this Elite Cafe in 1941 on "The Circle," a traffic hub built on Waco's suburban edge in the early 1930s.